tournevis/plotter-utils/README.md

 ![Interface](assets/screen.png)

-I Own an Eleksdraw plotter, at the moment this is the only machin i have access.
+I Own an Eleksdraw plotter, at the moment this is the only plotter i have access to.

 ## Install